CALIPSO: A Differentiable Solver for Trajectory Optimization with Conic and Complementarity Constraints: Related work

 \section{Related work}

-Trajectory-optimization problems are solved with methods that are classically categorized as either indirect or direct \cite{betts1998survey}.
+Trajectory optimization problems are solved with methods that are classically categorized as either indirect or direct \cite{betts1998survey}.
 Indirect methods include shooting methods, DDP \cite{jacobson1970differential}, and iterative LQR (iLQR) \cite{li2004iterative}.
 These methods exploit the temporal structure of the problem and utilize a Riccati backward pass to compute updates for control variables followed by forward simulation rollouts to update the states.
 Classically, apart from the dynamics, these methods do not include support for constraints.
-In recent years, various approaches have extended these methods to handle constraints \cite{tassa2014control,howell2019altro, howell2021trajectory,mastalli2020crocoddyl,singh2021optimizing,jallet2022constrained,jackson2021altro}.
+In recent years, various approaches have extended these methods to handle constraints \cite{tassa2014control,howell2019altro, howell2022trajectory,mastalli2020crocoddyl,singh2022optimizing,jallet2022constrained,jackson2021altro}.
 However, reliable constraint handling and solution accuracy for these methods is still challenging in many scenarios.

-Direct methods, in contrast, directly transcribe the trajectory-optimization problem as a constrained nonlinear program, with both states and controls as decision variables \cite{stryk1993numerical}.
+Direct methods, in contrast, directly transcribe the trajectory optimization problem as a constrained non-convex problems, with both states and controls as decision variables \cite{stryk1993numerical}.
 The transcription is provided to a general-purpose solver such as SNOPT or Ipopt.
 This approach is generally reliable and enables robust constraint handling.
-However, these NLP solvers do not exploit the temporal structure of the trajectory-optimization problem like indirect methods, and historically have been thought to converge to solutions more slowly as a result.
-To address this limitation, direct solvers tailored for the underlying trajectory-optimization problem structure have been proposed \cite{wang2009fast} and are available as commercial tools \cite{zanelli2020forces}.
+However, these solvers do not exploit the temporal structure of the trajectory optimization problem like indirect methods, and historically have been thought to converge to solutions more slowly as a result.
+To address this limitation, direct solvers tailored for the underlying trajectory optimization problem structure have been proposed \cite{wang2009fast} and are available as commercial tools \cite{zanelli2020forces}.